 To those who think of pigs as pets, the reason you have a potbellied pig, as a pet, is because someone else started raising them as livestock.
 You may call the rest of us inhuman for eating pork, but it is you who are behaving in an inhuman, or rather non-human way, by denying the fact of your very biology.
 What is a pet, and what is for dinner is a matter of culture, not biology.
 In the Amazon rainforest people save pork (the lesser delicacy) for the guests, and eat the Sago (insect) grubs before the guests have a chance to arrive.
 To the Vegans, I ask, at what cellular level does life begin?
 How many cells, make a life?
 Do bacteria and yeast not count as life forms?
 If you truly want to "protect" life should you not also want to protect plant life?
 Without plants, no animals would survive.
 When you make bread, you have prevented tens of thousands of grains from growing, and killed as many yeast.
 Ultimately the only philosophy that would then make sense is a diet wherein no life is taken (the No Death Diet).
 This means no seeds, no plants are harmed, no bacteria, no animals.
 Very quickly the sheer impracticality becomes manifest, and you might as well go have a burger.
 We should, as the saying goes, agree to disagree.
 If you want a pig in your house, or you want to be a vegetarian, that’s ok for you, but to the rest of us, pigs are livestock, then pork.
 This site is dedicated to the homesteaders, who want to provide organic meat for their families with minimum revenue investment in livestock, meat storage, veterinary bills, butchering equipment, and minimum time expenditure in husbandry.

-You should have already decided whether you are going to skin it, or scald it.
 Scalding requires a large quantity of boiling, or near boiling water, and is the traditional western step with pork.
 Personally, I think the risk of getting burned in this step is high enough to be not worth it.
 The carcass is immersed in the water or, water is poured over it, section by section, to destroy the outermost layer of skin and loosen the hair follicles so they can be scraped off with a spatula, large spoon, or dull knife.
 Using too much water or too much time for immersion will start to cook the meat.
 If you want to leave the skin with the meat, then scald prior to gutting.
 The alternate method is to skin the carcass, in which case you will want to gut it first.
 Eventually you will need at least a knife for skinning, butchering, a cleaver, a sticking knife and a sharpener.

 To quote a variety of people, including the famous Ted Nugent, "You gotta kill it, to grill it."
 That is a rather crass way of saying it, but it gets the point across.
 Perhaps, in our politically correct country, it is better to say you are harvesting your crop of meat.